ChargeProduction/AcrylicKeyboard/README.md

 # AcrylicKeyboard (work in progress)
 A highly customizable alternative to windows touch keyboard using WPF.

-## Warning: This is a very early release which may contain errors or slow code.
+## Warning: This project is not actively maintained.
+Source code may be used at own risk.

 If you run the application the keyboard opens automatically.